graphhopper/graphhopper-ios/graphhopper-ios-sample/README.md

 This will import romania-latest.osm.pbf from http://download.geofabrik.de
 and you'll be able to create routes inside Romania.

 You're done!
-Open *graphhopper-ios-sample.xcodeproj* in Xcode, build & run and experiment with GraphHopper on iOS and OS X.
+Open *graphhopper-ios-sample/graphhopper-ios-sample.xcodeproj* in Xcode, build & run and experiment with GraphHopper on iOS and OS X.

 ## Requirements